-You’ve probably heard of the Straits Times Index (STI), our local Singapore Stock Index.
-Basically, it’s a benchmark index that tracks the Top 30 companies in Singapore.
+You’ve probably heard of the Straits Times Index (STI), our Singapore stock market index.
+Basically, it’s a benchmark index that tracks the top 30 companies in Singapore.

 And if you were to buy an index fund like an STI ETF, some benefits include:

 - Lower cost of entry (Investing in one lot of STI ETF is more affordable than investing separately in 30 different companies)